amyvarga/Reaction/README.md

-## Code
+## Objectives

+Develop a simple React app

-Implements a simple publish–subscribe is a messaging pattern Interfaces with Wordpress API for content
+Implement a simple publish–subscribe messaging pattern using hooks

+Interface with Wordpress API for displaying article content

-Implements a validation schema for form validation Implements testing using React testing library
+Implement a validation schema for form validation

+Implement testing using React testing library on Jest